-Fabiola López-Durán is associate professor of art and architectural history at Rice University.
-Originally trained as an architect, López-Durán earned her PhD in the History, Theory and Criticism of Architecture from MIT.
+Fabiola López-Durán is an associate professor of art and architectural history at Rice University.
+She earned her PhD in history, theory and criticism of architecture from MIT.
 Adopting a transnational and interdisciplinary perspective, López-Durán’s research and teaching interrogates the cross-pollination of ideas and mediums—science, politics, and aesthetics—that ignited the process of modernization on both sides of the Atlantic, with an emphasis on Latin America.
-Her broad research agenda focuses on non-western modernisms and the complicities between capitalism, racism, and the construction of the built environment.
 López-Durán’s book, Eugenics in the Garden: Transatlantic Architecture and the Crafting of Modernity, investigates a particular strain of eugenics that, at the turn of the twentieth century, moved from the realms of medicine and law to design, architecture, and urban planning—becoming a critical instrument in the crafting of modernity.
-This book received a SAH/Mellon Author Award in 2018; and was the winner of the Robert Motherwell Book Prize in 2019.
+This book received a SAH/Mellon Author Award in 2018 and the Robert Motherwell Book Prize in 2019.